Scooby-Doo 2: Monsters Unleashed: Soundtrack

+"The Rockafeller Skank", "Flagpole Sitta", and "Love Shack" are not featured in the film.
+Certain songs are omitted from the CD, including Mark Provart's "Circle Backwards" and "Monsters", Bon Jovi's "Wanted Dead or Alive", and Clay Aiken's "The Way".

-Cancelled sequel film
+Canceled sequel

-In October 2002, during the filming of Scooby-Doo 2, Warner Bros. approved production of a third film.
+In October 2002, Warner Bros. approved production of a third film.
 Dan Forman and Paul Foley were hired to write the script for Scooby-Doo 3.
 In August 2004, Matthew Lillard said in an interview that the third Scooby-Doo film was canceled because the second had not done as well as expected, which he attributed to Warner Bros. releasing it at an inappropriate time.
 In a 2019 interview, James Gunn revealed that he was set to write and direct but the film did not happen due to the financial disappointment of the previous film, stating, "although it did well, it didn't do well enough to warrant a third, so the movie was never made."
-Gunn tweeted the plot for the canceled film was that "The Mystery Inc. gang are hired by a town in Scotland who complain they are being plagued by monsters but we discover throughout the film the monsters are actually the victims.
+Gunn tweeted the plot for the canceled film in 2020.
+Which was that "The Mystery Inc. gang are hired by a town in Scotland who complain they are being plagued by monsters but we discover throughout the film the monsters are actually the victims.
 Scooby and Shaggy have to come to terms with their own prejudices and narrow belief systems."